Andrea-Papaleo/SpiedieDocs/docs/docs/basic_linux_commands.md

 #### <a name="find"></a>  find

-The **find** command searches through your your directories for files and directories with a given name, date, soze, or any other attributes you can specify.
+The **find** command searches through your your directories for files and directories with a given name, date, size, or any other attributes you can specify.
 For instance if you wanted to search for all files with the **.txt** extension starting at the current directory and print them to the screen you can type

 ```bash
 find . -name "*.txt" -print